ssugar/OldBlog/PowerBIUsage/PowerBIUsageReport.md

 ![ReportStep1](images/Report-Method1Step1.png)

-2. Create visualization
+2. Create Top Operations by Report Name visualization
    * A) Click on the "Stacked bar chart" visualization
    * B) Drag-and-drop Report Name into the Axis
    * C) Drag-and-drop Operation into the Value (will become count of operation)

 ![ReportStep2](images/Report-Method1Step2.png)

-With the above in place, we can see that our "Revenue by Sales Rep v3" report is our most popular report.
-From there, we can add slicers and other visualizations or tables to continue to delve into our tenant's Power BI usage.
+With the above in place, we can see that our "Revenue by Sales Rep v3" report is our most used (i.e. popular) report.
+From there, we can add slicers and other visualizations or tables to continue to delve into our tenant's Power BI usage and find out "who's using the service, and what are they looking at?".

 ## Thoughts and Next Steps

 This was a quick introduction to Azure AD Application authentication to the O365 Management Activity API, and to loading Power BI activity data into a Power BI streaming dataset.
 With some work, this could be expanded to capture other O365 activity data (Exchange, Sharepoint, Teams, DLP, ...), and could be used to save activity log information to long term storage (instead of a streaming dataset).
 Let us know what you're interested in, and that will help us tailor our future technical blog postings.
-As always, if you have any issues, or would like to ask us any questions, please [reach out to us](mailto:cloud@proserveit.com?Subject=I%20Want%20To%20Learn%20More%20About%20Power%20BI%20Solutions).
+As always, if you have any issues, or would like to ask us any questions, please [reach out to us](mailto:cloud@proserveit.com?Subject=PowerBI%20Technical%20Question).